Deciphering the Soliton-Halo Relation in Fuzzy Dark Matter

 For a fixed $m$, all soliton solutions satisfy a scale transformation \cite{Ruffini1969, Guzman2006} characterized by a single parameter, such as the soliton mass $\Ms$.
 Therefore, the SHR is typically expressed as $\Ms(\Mh,z,m)$, where $\Mh$ is the host halo mass and $z$ is redshift.
 Schive et al. \cite{schive2014b} proposed $\Ms \propto m^{-1}(1+z)^{1/2}\Mh^{1/3}$, derived from both cosmological simulations and a spherical top-hat collapse model assuming thermal equilibrium between the soliton and halo.
 This relation has been confirmed by several follow-up studies, including the cosmological simulations of \cite{veltmaat2018, may2021} and theoretical models based on halo mergers \cite{du2017} and thermodynamic approaches \cite{chavanis2019}, with further refinements incorporating NFW halos \cite{bar2018}, FDM concentration-halo relation \cite{taruya2022, kawai2024}, and self-interaction \cite{padilla2021}.
 However, several controversies exist.
 For example, the theoretical models of \cite{schive2014b, taruya2022, kawai2024} tend to underestimate $\Ms$ for massive halos.
 Mocz et al. \cite{mocz2017} proposed a different SHR, $\Ms \propto \Mh^{5/9}$, aligning with the simulation results of \cite{nori2021, mina2022}.
 Large scatter in $\Ms$ has been reported in \cite{schwabe2016, chan2022}, which, together with the aforementioned discrepancies, suggests that a universal SHR may not exist \cite{yavetz2022, zagorac2023, Dmitriev2024}.
+Moreover, the SHR and the soliton radius-mass scaling at fixed $m$ are in tension with observational constraints from galactic rotation curves \cite{Bar2022, Khelashvili2023, BanaresHernandez2023}, possibly alleviated by non-negligible self-interactions \cite{Delgado2023, Dave2023, Indjin2025}.
 These controversies necessitate further investigation to gain a deeper understanding of this relation.

 Furthermore, FDM simulations are extremely challenging.
 Simulations solving the Schr\"{o}dinger-Poisson equation (e.g., \cite{schive2014b, mocz2017}) require much higher resolution than CDM simulations to resolve the de Broglie wavelength associated with high-speed flows.
 On the other hand, it remains unclear whether simulations based on the fluid-like Madelung equation (e.g., \cite{nori2021}) can accurately capture solitons, as they struggle to handle strong destructive interference with vanishing density that is ubiquitous in FDM halos \cite{Li2019}.
 Consequently, previous simulations addressing the SHR have been subject to significant uncertainties.